 - Warning Verbal or Written

 - Performance Improvement/Management Process

 - Required Counseling

 - Required Training or Education

 - Probation

 - Loss of Oversight or Supervisory Responsibility

 - Demotion

 - Suspension with pay

 - Suspension without pay

 - Termination

-- Other Actions: In addition to or in place of the above sanctions/responsive actions, the College may assign any other sanctions/responsive actions as deemed appropriate.

 In addition, the College can make available to the victim a range of protective measures.
-They include: forbidding the accused from entering the victim's residence hall and from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.
+They include forbidding the accused from entering the victim's residence hall and from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.